 - Vomiting (may contain blood)

-If the isopropanol was swallowed, give the person water or milk right away, unless a tells you not to.
-Do NOT give anything to drink if the person has symptoms that make it hard to swallow.
-These include vomiting, convulsions, or a decreased level of alertness.
+If the isopropanol was swallowed, give the person water or milk right away, unless a provider tells you not to.
+DO NOT give anything to drink if the person has symptoms that make it hard to swallow.
+These include vomiting, seizures, or a decreased level of alertness.
 If the person breathed in the isopropanol, move them to fresh air right away.

 Before Calling Emergency